leopelo/SVG-Logo-Generator/README.md

 ## Usage

-Here is a recording demostrating functionality of application as well as steps necessary to generate new SVG file:
+Here is a recording demostrating functionality of application as well as steps necessary to generate new SVG file: [Untitled_ May 28, 2023 11_42 PM.webm](https://github.com/leopelo/SVG-Logo-Generator/assets/127148387/24b0129e-16d5-436d-9285-d2654b6d4425)

 Together with a link to access it: